Skip to main content

 View Study

-Switching between different puzzle types and strategies enhances mental agility and the ability to adapt to new problem-solving approaches.
+Switching between different puzzle types enhances mental agility and adaptation abilities.

 2014